rupaliverma2825-wq/Amazon_Sales_Analysis/README.md

 4) BUSINESS INSIGHTS-

    ✅ Electronics is the top-performing category, contributing 16.97% to total sales.

    ✅ The United States is the top-selling country, accounting for 70% of total sales.

    ✅ The Electronics category is the top-performing category and has the highest total discount provided.

    ✅ Electronics is the top category in terms of total tax paid i.e ₹3,510,610.

    ✅ Puzzle 1000pc has the highest unit price of ₹3,534.98.

    ✅ Credit Card is the most preferred payment method by customers, with total transactions amounting to ₹96,366,476.07.

-   ✅ A total of 223,884 orders were delivered, indicating strong fulfillment performance, ✅ Approximately 74.46% of orders were delivered, 15.34% were shipped, 4.07% were pending, 3.10% were cancelled, and 3.03% were returned, indicating strong overall fulfillment performance.
+   ✅ A total of 223,884 orders were delivered, indicating strong fulfillment performance.

+   ✅ Approximately 74.46% of orders were delivered, 15.34% were shipped, 4.07% were pending, 3.10% were cancelled, and 3.03% were returned, indicating strong overall fulfillment performance.

    ✅ CoreTech is the top-performing brand, generating total sales of ₹28,031,161.77.

-   ✅ Puzzle 1000pc emerged as the top-performing product in 2023, generate total sales of ₹1,262,004.90 ✅ Customers such as Aditya Gupta, Aarav Mehta, Aditya Kapoor, Aman Kumar, and Arjun Patel placed more than 2 orders each in 2024, indicating high repeat purchase activity.
+   ✅ Puzzle 1000pc emerged as the top-performing product in 2023, generate total sales of ₹1,262,004.90

+   ✅ Customers such as Aditya Gupta, Aarav Mehta, Aditya Kapoor, Aman Kumar, and Arjun Patel placed more than 2 orders each in 2024, indicating high repeat purchase activity.

    ✅ Electronics is the top-performing category, generating total sales of ₹46,752,651.54.

    ✅ The United States is the top-selling country, generating total sales of ₹192,930,145.50